||2 months ago|

 |pipewire-cli.el||2 months ago|

 |pipewire-lib.el||2 months ago|

 pipewire-0 is an Emacs interface to PipeWire.
 It provides a library to access some PipeWire functionality and a simple user interface to handle audio devices.
 It allows displaying PipeWire devices and clients, changing volumes and muting and unmuting of PipeWire sinks and sources and setting default sinks and sources.

-It is an experimental initial version that may be quite buggy.
-It works for me but may not work in other environments.
+pipewire-0 currently relies on the output of the PipeWire command line tools.
+It works for me but it may not work in other environments.
 Feel free to use it, fix it, fork it.
 Contact me if you want to discuss anything.

 (straight-use-package '(pipewire-0 :type git :repo "https://git.zamazal.org/pdm/pipewire-0" :local-repo "pipewire-0"))

 To install pipewire-0 manually, put the *.el files to a site-lisp directory and add the following line to your Emacs configuration: